Freelancing & The Design Business

 Despite spectacular successes, disruptive players also face uphill battles:

 • Incumbent Opposition – Entrenched competitors often lobby against disruptive solutions.
-US auto dealers tried limiting Tesla’s direct sales.
+US auto dealers tried to limit Tesla’s direct sales.
 Uber continues fighting regulatory roadblocks.

 • Financing Struggles – Raising capital to fund rapid growth is challenging, especially for pre-revenue or unproven business models tackling ambitious solutions.